lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $ grep 'DQ' out.lmfsc
     $ grep 'ehk=-' out.lmfsc

-You can also check how the bandgap changes by grepping out.lmfc for 'gap'.
+You can also check how the bandgap changes by grepping out.lmfsc for 'gap'.

 And that's it!
 You now have a self-consistent density and have calculated some basic properties such as the band gap and total energy.